-You see, only your vet can diagnose your dog with noise aversion, and some of the solutions must be prescribed by a veterinarian, including SILEO® (dexmedetomidine oromucosal gel), my choice for treating Chilly’s condition.
+You see, only your veterinarian can diagnose your dog as having noise aversion.
+And some of the solutions must be prescribed by a veterinarian, including SILEO® (dexmedetomidine oromucosal gel), my choice for treating Chilly’s condition.

 Help for Dogs with Noise Aversion

-SILEO is the first FDA approved treatment for noise aversion in dogs.
+SILEO is the first FDA-approved treatment for noise aversion in dogs.
 SILEO is a gel that comes preloaded in a multi-dose syringe.
 Your veterinarian determines the dose.
 All you have to do is set the dosing ring on the syringe to the correct spot and lock it in place.
 Then place the syringe between your dog’s cheek and gums and it will be absorbed by the mucous membranes in his mouth, so you don’t have to worry that he’ll spit it out.
 And you don’t have to go through the trouble of disguising it as a treat to trick him into swallowing it.

 If you’d like to see how it’s done, this short video shows exactly how to administer SILEO to your dog.